Frequently Asked Questions

 You are not permitted by law to reproduce more than 10% of any of the scripts on this site without permission from the copyright holder.
 This includes representatives of institutions covered by a Copyright Agency Limited (CAL) copy licence.
-Permission to make multiple copies of scripts purchased in digital format can be arranged by adding a copy licence to your trolley when you purchase the script or later by completing and returning the photocopy licence form attached to the front of your script.
-Permission to copy whole scripts which are published in book form must be arranged directly with the relevant publisher.
+Permission to make multiple copies of scripts purchased in digital format can be arranged by adding a copy license to your trolley when you purchase the script or later by completing and returning the photocopy licence form attached to the front of your script.
+Permission to copy whole scripts that are published in book form must be arranged directly with the relevant publisher.

 If in doubt, please contact us.